-Once the Minimus is powered up, the LED will start blinking following the pattern described in Section 2.11.1.
+Once the Minimus is powered up, the LED will start blinking following the pattern described in Section 2.15.1.
 If your device has an LCD screen, this will turn on too.

 Now, connect the Ethernet cable to the Minimus and directly into your laptop.
 Plug the GPS receiver into the 14-pin LEMO socket of the Minimus and, if possible, position the receiver close to a window.
 This will increase the chances to obtain a GPS lock.
-Your setup will look like in the figure below:
+Your setup will look like in the figure below.

-2.2.1 I.P.
-Address Configuration on PC or Laptop
+2.3.1 IP Address Configuration on PC or Laptop

-If the Minimus is directly connected to a laptop or PC using the blue Ethernet cable, make sure that the laptop or PC is configured to obtain an I.P. address automatically.
+If the Minimus is directly connected to a laptop or PC using the blue Ethernet cable, make sure that the laptop or PC is configured to obtain an IP address automatically.

-With APIPA (Automatic Private I.P.
-Addressing), a laptop or PC can automatically configure itself with an I.P. address in the range 169.254.0.1 to 169.254.255.254.
+With APIPA (Automatic Private IP Addressing), a laptop or PC can automatically configure itself with an IP address in the range 169.254.0.1 to 169.254.255.254.
 The default subnet mask is 255.255.0.0.
 By default, the Minimus uses DHCP (Dynamic Host Configuration Protocol) to acquire its network configuration.
-If a DHCP server is not found - as in the case of a Minimus connected directly to a laptop - it will acquire an I.P. address in the range 169.254.0.1, meaning that the laptop and Minimus are in the same subnet.
+If a DHCP server is not found - as in the case of a Minimus connected directly to a laptop - it will acquire an IP address in the range 169.254.0.1, meaning that the laptop and Minimus are in the same subnet.

-Static addressing can be used if required, and more detailed will be provided in Section 2.2.4.
-However, configuring your laptop to obtain its I.P. address automatically and leaving the Minimus in DHCP mode is the easiest way to communicate with your device.
+Static addressing can be used if required, and more detailed will be provided in Section 2.3.4.
+However, configuring your laptop to obtain its IP address automatically and leaving the Minimus in DHCP mode (which is the default setting when it leaves the factory) is the easiest way to communicate with your device.